HuddleEng/Muppeteer/README.md

     <p><i>Logo by: <a href="https://twitter.com/hsincyeh">Hsin-chieh Yeh</a></i></p>
 </p>

-Muppeteer is a visual regression testing framework for running UI tests in Chrome.
+Muppeteer is a visual regression testing framework for running UI tests in Chromium.
 It's composed of a number of modules:

 -   [Mocha](https://mochajs.org/) - a test runner framework
 -   [Chai](http://chaijs.com/) - an assertion library
--   [Puppeteer](https://github.com/GoogleChrome/puppeteer) - a library for interacting with Chrome and web pages
+-   [Puppeteer](https://github.com/GoogleChrome/puppeteer) - a library for interacting with Chromium and web pages
 -   [Puppeteer Extensions](https://github.com/HuddleEng/puppeteer-extensions) - an extension library for Puppeteer with convenience functions
 -   [Pixelmatch](https://github.com/mapbox/pixelmatch) - a pixel-level image comparison library